Non-fiction Pulps Review

 The matter of the Cthulhu mythos and its creation, especially the involvement of August Derleth, is covered very well.
 The impact of the death of, first, REH and then HPL was handled well.
 This leads to learning how their works were preserved by others after they passed, such as August Derleth and the founding of Arkham House.
 The matter of Robert Barlow being HPL’s literary executor was largely glossed over.
 Sadly, after the passing of REH and HPL, CAS would soon stop writing fiction himself, devoting himself more to sculpture and poetry.
 What might he have produced had he not?

 There is no bibliography or citations in this work, though several other sources are mentioned in the text, and that takes care of that.
 I did like that some works that give alternate views on things were included.
 And some of the negative things people have brought up about HPL and REH were also covered in a respectful manner.
-I don’t like the efforts by some to “cancel” them because their views are not 100 percent in line with modern audiences.
+I don’t like the efforts by some to “cancel” them because their views are not 100 percent in line with “modern audiences”, whatever that is.

 This was a well-written and enjoyable work.
 Stephen Jones did a good job of blending information on their writing career with their personal lives.
-Most works cover one or the other.
+Most works cover one or the other, so we often don’t understand how their lives impacted their writing.

 For me, there was little that was new, but I’m probably not the target audience.
 But as there are many who know little about these men’s lives and careers, this work would be eye-opening.